Connok History, Family Crest & Coats of Arms

 The illustrious surname Connok finds its origin in the rocky, seaswept coastal area of southwestern England known as Cornwall.
 Under the Feudal System of government, surnames evolved and they often reflected life on the manor and in the field.
 Nickname surnames were rare among the Cornish, they did occasionally adopt names that reflected the physical characteristics or other attributes of the original bearer of the name.
-The name Connok is a nickname type of surname for a rich and successful person.
-Looking back further, we find the name Connok was derived from the Cornish word connock, of the same meaning.
+The name Connok is a nickname type of surname for a rich and successful person. having derived from the Cornish word connock, of the same meaning.

 Early Origins of the Connok family